Regain The Magic... William Corey's Psychodynamic Entertainment -Regaining The Magic-

 While he does not claim any supernatural powers / abilities, and personally avoids the “magician” label (as well as other identifiers, commonly thought of, such as speaker, psychic, counselor, etc.) William claims, “they have their place, but are unfortunately superficially deceptive and encourage assumptions”.
 This, however, does not discount his abilities in these fields, as watching and listening to William, for me, is like opening a window into the realms of philosophy and mystery once cherished long ago, thus he allows one to put aside the hustle and bustle of their daily lives and consider the what if’s.
 Likewise, perhaps it’s best to use the term William Corey has coined for himself - that of "Psychodynamatist".

-I'm sure that he will not only make you think and wonder, but he will also touch the soul in a way that no other performer in this day and age has.
+I'm sure that he will not only make you think and wonder, but he will also touch the soul in a way that few others have.